EU banking watchdog launches stress test no bank can fail

 The European Banking Authority's (EBA) latest health check, the results of which will be published in the third quarter, will spare lenders from being given a simple pass or fail mark.
 Banks from Portugal, a country reeling from a burst property bubble, will also not be among lenders tested on this occasion.

-A bank judged to have failed the test in the past has been seen by investors as needing to raise capital but analysts are increasingly sceptical of the test's usefulness.
+A bank judged to have failed the test in the past has been seen by investors as needing to raise capital but analysts are increasingly skeptical of the test's usefulness.

+"In light of falling rates and a clouding outlook for global growth recently, it remains to be whether the assumptions keep pace with reality," analysts at Commerzbank wrote in a note before the test scenarios were published on Wednesday.

-The test will scrutinise how 51 banks, 37 from the euro zone, covering 70 percent of the bloc's banking sector can withstand a cocktail of theoretical shocks over three years.
+The test will scrutinize how 51 banks, 37 from the euro zone, covering 70 percent of the bloc's banking sector can withstand a cocktail of theoretical shocks over three years.

 Regulators will also ask banks for the first time to put a figure on how possible future fines for misconduct could dent their capital buffers, although the amount won't be published in the test results.